michaelkotelnikov/rhacm-workshop/04.Governance_Risk_Compliance/README.md

 <managed cluster> $ oc get limitrange webserver-limit-range -o yaml -n webserver-acm
 ```

-As the admin user in cluster-a, try to modify the values of the LimitRange resource (change the memory limit from 512Mi to 1024Mi) -
+As the admin user in _local-cluster_, try to modify the values of the LimitRange resource (change the memory limit from 512Mi to 1024Mi) -

 ```
 <managed cluster> $ oc whoami